 Battery pack for charging your devices – The best way

-You can however charge your battery pack overnight in campsites your stay in, hostels or charging points in restaurants.
+You can however charge your battery pack overnight in campsites your stay in, hostels, or charging points in restaurants.
 If you ask nicely and buy a coffee you can get a lot done.
 Even if you normally have to pay for electricity at a campsite, in my experience if you ask nicely and bring the powerbank they will not mind.

 I have carried my Anker 20.000 amp battery pack now for longer than a year and really liked it.
-Only thing I hate is that it still has the micro USB port which fortunately is dying out nowadays.
+The only thing I hate is that it still has the micro USB port which fortunately is dying out nowadays.
 The newer ones from Anker have a USB C connection which is far more durable and reliable.

 If you want to save a bit more weight then you can with the 10.000 AMP battery pack or the even smaller versions.
-I suggest you stay with the Anker battery packs however.
+I suggest you stay with the Anker battery packs, however.
 They have been tried and tested by many hikers and tech guys and girls and are the real deal.

 There are a few ways that are a bit unusual that you can use to charge your phone while out on trail.
 I have seen these in action at expos and by people out on trail.
 But have not personally used them yet.